marcverhagen/cs217b/code/databases/sqlite/README.md

 [('jane', 'paella'),  ('john', 'pizza')]
 ```

 It should be noted that once you are using multiple threads with the same connection you may get concurrency issues.
 In particular, writing operations may need to be serialized to avoid data corruption.
 On the other hand, the locking mechanism that kicks in when there is a journal file may prevent this.
-The fact is, for larger multi-user applications where users can add and update records you will probably not be using SQLite.
+But the fact is that for larger multi-user applications where users can add and update records you will probably not be using SQLite.

 ## Using Flask templates